A community group’s guide to radio and TV interviews

 Tips about getting an interview on the radio or TV, and what to say once you’re there.

 It can be harder to attract the attention of TV stations, but if you succeed you will reach a far wider audience.
 You are most likely to get coverage via the local news if you are doing or saying something that is relevant to other news going on at the time.
 For example, if you are campaigning for more funding for local mental health services, you are far more likely to get covered if you contact the station just before National Mental Health Awareness Day.
 They may already be planning a feature about the day and be looking for stories to cover.
 At other times, your campaign won’t fit into their programme so well, so they are less likely to cover it.

-- Turn your mobile off before you start.
+- Turn your mobile phone off before you start.

 - Try to relax!
 Take several deep breaths before the interview begins.
 Everyone gets nervous, but it’s usually easier once the interview gets started.